 The physical size and weight of the Fujifilm X30 and the Panasonic TZ100 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X30 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is notably smaller (16 percent) than the Fujifilm X30.
 Moreover, the TZ100 is markedly lighter (26 percent) than the X30.
 In this context, it is worth noting that neither the X30 nor the TZ100 are weather-sealed.